How To Buy Your First Rental Property in 2025

 • Avoid markets heavily dependent on one industry and focus on markets with diverse, stable economies.

-• Lean toward markets that have higher cash flow over markets that merely break-even and which may or may not appreciate in the future.
+• Lean toward markets with higher cash flow over markets that merely break even and may or may not appreciate in the future.

-• Metros near military bases (e.g., Warner-Robins GA, near Robins Air Force Base) are virtually recession-proof, as the military is not affected by recessions.
+• Metros near military bases (e.g., Warner-Robins GA, near Robins Air Force Base) are virtually recession-proof, as the military is unaffected by recessions.

 Property Types